Negatiw: Life and career

 He was the winner of two races in Russia and at the age of 9, in 1954, he was also named the "Champion Stallion" at the All-Union Agricultural Exhibition in Moscow.
 Negatiw was put to stud, and stayed at Tersk for 11 years, siring 105 foals.
 However, his offspring did not do so well on the racetrack, therefore in 1962, at the age of 17, he was sold to Poland.
 There, his name was changed from Negativ, to Negatiw.

 In Poland, Negatiw was bred to many more mares, where his offspring were much more successful.
-He was afterwards used as a stud in two different places in Poland: Janow Podlaski Stud (1962–1968) and Michalow Stud (1969–1973).
+He was afterwards used as a stud in two different places in Poland: Janów Podlaski Stud Farm (1962–1968) and Michalow Stud (1969–1973).
 For the rest of his lifetime, he was bred to other mares, up until his death in 1973.
 Negatiw was 28 years old.